- Participation in the international C-FORCE project, working alongside a large Birmingham-led team of UK, US and EU-based researchers

 The project will benefit from working with the entire C-FORCE consortium, including partners in UK universities (Aberdeen, Bristol, Nottingham, Oxford, Royal Holloway), US universities (U California San Diego, U California Riverside) and EU institutions in Denmark, Ireland and Norway.
 Steve Jones (Birmingham) currently leads two other international projects investigating the link between LIP emplacement and PETM climate change (EU-industry PORO-CLIM project, and NERC IMPULSE project).
 These partnerships offer possibilities to participate in land-based fieldwork to various LIPs, or in marine research expeditions, depending on the interests of the successful applicant.

-- Submit your application and complete the host institution application process via: https://sits.bham.ac.uk/lpages/LES068.htm. and go to Apply Now in the PhD Geography and Environmental Science (CENTA) section.
-Please quote CENTA23_B9 when completing the application form.
+- Please submit your application and complete the host institution application process via: https://sits.bham.ac.uk/lpages/LES068.htm.
+Please select the PhD Geography and Environmental Science (CENTA) 2024/25 Apply Now button.
+The CENTA application form 2024 and CV can be uploaded to the Application Information section of the online form.
+Please quote CENTA 2024-B20 when completing the application form.

 Work alongside C-FORCE team to familiarise yourself with methodology and the North Atlantic Igneous Province/Paleocene-Eocene Thermal Maximum exemplar.
 Compile detailed database to constrain volcanic forcing function and environmental response functions of multiple other LIP / catastrophe pairs.